Ryan Reynolds among celebrities to pay tribute to acclaimed actress Betty White

 The Golden Girls star has died less than a month before her 100th birthday.

-Ryan Reynolds Kathy Griffin and Reese Witherspoon are among the celebrity figures from around the globe who have paid tribute to “brilliant talent” Betty White following her death aged 99.
+Ryan Reynolds Kathy Griffin and Michelle Obama are among the celebrity figures from around the globe who have paid tribute to “brilliant talent” Betty White following her death aged 99.

 The award-winning actress, best known for starring as Rose in 1980s sitcom The Golden Girls, has died less than a month before her 100th birthday.